asrhou/NATMI/README.md

 Network in *test/LRNetwork_Efnb2-Pecam1_exp_0_spe_0_det_0.2_top_0_signal_lrc2p_weight_mean/network_Efnb2-Pecam1_layout_circle.pdf* only has one edge.
 This means although other cell-type pairs are connected by edges of Efnb2-Pecam1 pair, only for endothelial cell, Efnb2 and Pecam1 are detected in > 20 % cells.
 Therefore, Efnb2-Pecam1 pair is only reliably detected in endothelial cell.

-## Example workflow advanced (age-related changes in intercellular communication in the Tabula Muris Senis dataset)
+## Example workflow advanced (Tabula Muris Senis dataset)

-To demonstrate the usage of delta network analysis, we repeat the analysis on Tabula Muris Senis data in our manuscript here.
+To [age-related changes in intercellular communication in the ] demonstrate the usage of delta network analysis, we repeat the analysis on Tabula Muris Senis data in our manuscript here.
 Processed Tabula Muris Senis data 'Mammary_Gland_droplet.h5ad' is downloaded from figshare (https://figshare.com/projects/Tabula_Muris_Senis/64982).
 We extracted 3 and 18-month-old mammary gland cells and normalized each expression profile by total number of unique molecular identifiers and then rescaled by multiplying by 1,000,000.
 Normalized gene expression data and annotations are available in figshare: https://figshare.com/s/7f45bf6352da453b3266.

 ### We firstly extract edges between cells of the 3 and 18-month-old mammary glands in mice using ExtractEdges.py.
 ```bat